brotherhoodMonk/gyan/rct.md

 Passing in a function into setState instead of an object will give you a reliable value for your component’s state and props.

 =====
 18. What is React.cloneElement?
 And the difference with this.props.children?
 React.cloneElement clone and return a new React element  using the passed element as the starting point.
-The resulting element will have the original element's props with the new props merged in shallowly.
+The resulting element will have the original elements props with the new props merged in shallowly.
 New children will replace existing children. key and ref from the original element will be preserved.

 React.cloneElement only works if our child is a single React element.
 For almost everything {this.props.children} is the better solution.
 Cloning is useful in some more advanced scenarios, where a parent send in an element and the child component